Din099/EssentialsOfCPP/README.md

 # EssentialsOfCPP
-Concepts, Principle and Design of Object Orientation using C++
+Concepts, Principles and Design Patterns of Object Orientation using C++